 The original version of this recipe was posted two years ago.
 It was definitely in the splurge category because of the heavy cream.
 A once a year dessert reserved for Thanksgiving.
 The results of this updated recipe are terrific – 37% less fat and 28% less saturated fat (and that is from coconut, not animal sources).

-Today, I’m even more focused on creating healthier recipes.
-For one thing, that means minimizing or eliminating refined white sugar.
-I’ve discovered products like Healthy Top and Xagave syrup and have begun experimenting with them to reduce fat and calories.
+Today, I’m more focused on creating healthier recipes.
+For one thing, that means eliminating refined white sugar.
+I’ve discovered products like Healthy Top and Xagave syrup and have begun experimenting with them to reduce sugar, fat and calories.
 While agave is still a sweetener, and we must be mindful of using all sweeteners, I like how the Xagave brand is made.
 In this recipe, I’ve replaced 3/4 of a cup of white sugar with 1/2 cup a agave syrup.
-Ifyou want to reduce all sugars further, try using liquid stevia.
-Metric conversions are listed in the recipe.
+I you want to reduce all sugars further, try using liquid stevia.

 To save time on a busy Thanksgiving day, make this pumpkin dessert a day ahead.
 Place the mousse in a disposable piping bag with a star tip in the end, ready to go for serving.